knowledgetranslation/process/how_to_make_a_quality_website.md

 	* All decision-making between meetings should be done in an open forum, such as GitHub or Basecamp.

 1. Give credit where it’s due.
-All the documentation you develop, including git logs and timesheets, means you’ll know who did what.
+In steps 1–3 you’ll clearly define roles and responsibilities for each team member.
+With all the documentation you develop, including git logs and timesheets, you’ll be able to verify who did what.
 Give appropriate credit to *everyone* in *all* the following places:

 	* on the website (e.g. in a humans.txt file, in page metadata)
 	* in the website’s documentation (e.g. CONTRIBUTORS.MD on GitHub)